tanc7/EasyPeasey/README.md

 # EasyPeasey
 Metasploit/MSFVenom Payload Generator Stand Alone

-##EasyPeasey takes the frustration and uncertainty of typing console commands out of your hands
+## EasyPeasey takes the frustration and uncertainty of typing console commands out of your hands
-##Run EasyPeasey by typing "python EZPZ.py" or "python /$PATH/EZPZ.py"
+Newest version of EasyPeasey can be run as a Terminal Command:

+> EZPZ.py

+Be sure to update your git repos or simply follow the new installation instructions below (fully automatic, requires python)

+# Features

 As of March 26th, 2017, incorporates payloads available on Metasploit, including but not limited to...
     Windows